Several parishes enforcing curfews Monday night

 Livingston Parish

-- dusk Monday til dawn Tuesday
+- dusk Monday till dawn Tuesday

 Pointe Coupee Parish